porjo/youtubeuploader/README.md

     	Token cache file (default "request.token") -categoryId string
     	Video category Id
+  -chunksize int
+    	size (in bytes) of each upload chunk.
+A zero value will cause all data to be uploaded in a single request (default 8388608)
   -description string
     	Video description (default "uploaded by youtubeuploader") -filename string
     	Filename to upload.
 Can be a URL
   -headlessAuth
-    	set this if host does not have browser available for the oauth authorisation step -metaJSON string
+    	set this if no browser available for the oauth authorisation step -metaJSON string
     	JSON file containing title,description,tags etc (optional) -privacy string